supendi/validant/README.md

 ## 🧬 Validation Context Awareness: Property, Root Object, and Arrays

-Validant’s validation rules are **context-aware** — giving you access to both the property being validated and the full object it's part of.
+Validant's validation rules are **context-aware** — giving you access to both the property being validated and the full object it's part of.

 ### 🔹Property-Level Awareness